 EBS used to be accessible to a single EC2 instance only, making it most like your physical hard drive.

 That’s still generally how it’s used (as per-instance storage), but in special cases, Amazon EBS Multi-Attach can turn EBS into multi-instance storage, like EFS.

 EBS Instances can be either General Purpose SSD (for general use) or Provisioned IOPS SSD, for mission-critical workloads.

 What kind of storage is EBS?

 EBS is a block storage service, which means all data within EBS is stored in equally sized blocks.
 This system offers some performance advantages over traditional storage, and generally boasts lower latency, too.

 EBS’s key benefits

-- Easy data backup and restoration – via point-in-time volume snapshots, EBS ensures all your data is well protected
+- Easy data backup and restoration – via snapshots that can be taken at hourly intervals, EBS ensures all your data is well protected

 When to use EBS?